 The Maine Coon breed is easily recognisable by its distinctive long thick hair.
 But, as with any long haired species the hair will require regular grooming, to prevent matting and tangles developing.

 Regular claw clipping is also advisable if your Maine Coon is a house cat.
 If you are unsure what steps are required, take a quick peek at our advice on ‘how do you groom a Maine Coon cat’.

 These tips may take time to implement but are a necessary evil to keep your prized pet happy, and content.

-Maine Coon cats require daily grooming to prevent their hair becoming matted and tangled.
+Maine Coons require daily grooming to prevent their hair from becoming matted and tangled.
 Use a soft brush to detangle your Maine Coons thick dense fur.
-Bathe your Maine Coon no less than once a month to help clean their long hair.
-Washing the hair will also help to loosen excess hair that has become tangled in a Maine Coons fur.
-Clip Maine Coon claws regularly if cat is not an outdoor cat.
+Washing their fur will also help to loosen excess hair that has become tangled within their fur.
+Clip Maine Coon claws regularly if the cat is not an outdoor cat.